Moving to France and Living in Paris

 tourist visa before arriving in France.
 Applications are available from the French embassy or consulates, but you should first consult all visa requirements online.
 Call the embassy for the consulate in your area.
-Youll need eight copies of the application forms in French.
+Youll need several copies of the application forms in French.
 No photocopies.

 You must explain how you will support yourself in France.
 Include